PyRepair/maniple/training-data/summarize-experiment-v2/tornado/14/prompt_response_response_8.md

        Added the ``make_current`` keyword argument to the `IOLoop` constructor.
     """

     def initialize(self, make_current=None):
         if make_current is None:
-            if IOLoop.current(instance=False) is not None:  # Fix the condition self.make_current()
-        elif make_current:
-            if IOLoop.current(instance=False) is not None:  # Fix the condition raise RuntimeError("current IOLoop already exists")
+            if IOLoop.current(instance=False) is None:
                 self.make_current()
+        elif make_current is True:  # changed condition to check for True if IOLoop.current(instance=False) is not None:  # check if current IOLoop already exists raise RuntimeError("current IOLoop already exists")
+            self.make_current()

+    # This function from the same file, but not the same class, is called by the buggy function
+    def current(instance=True):
+        # Please ignore the body of this function

+    # This function from the same file, but not the same class, is called by the buggy function
+    def make_current(self):
+        # Please ignore the body of this function
 ```